 This body balm does wonders for the inflamed elbows I get every year as soon as sweater season returns.
 And why not make use of that time in the car wash line to massage a bit o’ balm into your cuticles?
 Who said multitasking was a bad thing, right?

-Body Balm FAQs
+Body Balm FAQ

 What can I use instead of coconut oil / jojoba oil?